cyberixae/learn-typescript/src/chapter1.md

 programming.
 A programmer working in this manner needs to know the machine language defined by the builders of the processor.
 Some x86 language for example.

+The theory of programming languages is based on lambda calculus.
+Lambda calculus was created with the intention of making mathematical proofs mechanically verifiable.
+A proof, written in lambda calculus, would be given to a computer ( a machine or a person ).
+The computer would then verify the proof by following simple steps without any understanding of the field of mathematics or the proof itself.
+This was part of a bigger debate whether mathematical proofs should make sense to people or simply be verifiable by a computer.

+Initially, lambda calculus was considered a failure since there was no guarantee that a program written in lambda calculus would ever terminate or provide any meaningful answer.
+However, it was later discovered that a big part of computer science is about dealing with side effects of the computation rather than the ultimate result.
+For example, a computer game might return information about the player's high score as a result, but the experience of playing the game is what really matters.

 # Basics